PragnaBattula/pragnabattula-site/README.md

 Hey! welcome to my portofolio.

-Its coming tomorrow when i learn html and css with Tanay Pratap sir on Youtube.
+Its coming tomorrow when i learn html and css with Tanay Pratap sir.

 For now I know: